-If you operate a retail store, it’s obvious why it’s necessary to quantify how many visitors enter.
+If you operate a retail store, you understand the importance of customer counting.
 It’s the foundational data point to so many performance metrics.
 But once you begin the search for the best retail traffic counters, it can be overwhelming to sift through different types of technologies and software offerings.

-The best retail traffic counters are not only consistently reliable, but fully automate the process of collecting and analyzing the data.
-Intelligent sensors are connected to your network to deliver foot traffic data to a cloud-based reporting platform which in turn converts the raw data into meaningful reports and visualizations.
+An optimal retail traffic counting solution is not only reliable, but can fully automate the process of collecting and analyzing the data.
+Intelligent sensors are connected to your network to deliver foot traffic data to a cloud-based reporting platform which in-turn converts the raw data into meaningful reports and visualizations.
 Should you already have an enterprise business software in place, pulling data from a people counting software’s API may be the best route for data analysis and reporting.

 Best Retail Traffic Counters for Threshold Counting